Computing potential savings

 Software that is installed but never or seldom used incurs in unjustified licensing costs.
 To help you estimate the cost of licensed software that is not used, start by creating a score on devices.
 Use the score to individually assign cost to each device that has a particular software application installed, but that did not execute it during -for instance- the last month.
 Compute the score every day at midnight to combine it with a metric.

-To calculate the total cost of underutilizing a particular software application in your corporate infrastructure, create a quantity metric that computes daily the cost score of all devices (you want to include those devices that were not necessarily active the last day) and aggregate the cost by the sum over all devices.
+To calculate the total cost of underutilizing a particular software application, create a quantity metric that computes the cost score of all devices daily (you want to include those devices that were not necessarily active the last day) and aggregate the cost by the sum over all devices.

 Display this metric in the Portal to know how much money you can potentially save by removing unused installed programs.
 As a complement to scores for cost savings, remember that you can create software metering metrics for assessing license use as well.